|Joel H. Cowan||Georgia Institute of Technology|

 After graduating from Georgia Institute of Technology in 1958, Mr. Cowan founded Peachtree City and served as its first mayor in 1959.

 Since early 2001, Thomas Fox has been an independent consultant with several international consulting firms, non-governmental organizations (NGOs), and private foundations.
-Currently, Mr. Fox is a senior practitioner on the faculty for World Learning’s SIT Graduate Institute, teaching Masters-level courses on sustainable development.
+He was also teaching at both World Learning's SIT Graduate Institute and George Washington University Master-level courses on sustainable development and management Non-Government Organizations (NGOs).
 He is quite active as a volunteer, including on several NGO governing boards.
 Management and governance of non-profit organizations remains an interest and specialty.

 Prior to these semi-retirement years, Thomas Fox was Assistant Administrator for Policy and Program Coordination for the U.S. Agency for International Development (USAID), a Presidential appointment that he held from December 1997 until January 2001.
 With a career spanning more than forty years in international development, he has specialized in public-private (including non-profit) partnerships in the international development arena.
 Mr. Fox held senior management and leadership positions with the US Peace Corps, Volunteers in Technical Assistance (VITA), USAID (1978-82, and 1997-2001), the Council on Foundations, and the World Resources Institute.
 Before first going off to Africa with the Peace Corps staff in 1965, he was a secondary school teacher and coach for four years.